fommil/fpmortals/manuscript/under-review.md

 So far we've only considered what the rewrite rules are, not what is happening in `map` and `flatMap`.
-Let's consider what happens when the container decides that it can't proceed any further.
+Let's consider what happens when the `for` decides that it can't proceed any further.

 In the `Option` example, the `yield` is only called when `i,j,k` are all defined.